yezi-qwq/openairinterface5g/doc/RUNMODEM.md

 The standalone mode is the default mode.

-It is not necessary to run either the gNB or the UE using the `--sa` flag in the command line for standalone mode.
+Before tag `2024.w45`, the default mode was NSA.
+Thus, in the past, to run either the gNB or the UE in standalone mode, it was necessary to provide the `--sa` flag in the command line.
+This is not necessary anymore; if in doubt, you can provide `--sa` on the command line.
+The gNB will ignore this option if not relevant; the UE might complain that it does not know this option, which means that standalone is already active.

 The default (SA) mode does the following:
 - At the gNB: